Let’s debunk this myth once and for all.

 The “easy” steps listed above are just meant to get you started but are by no means everything you will need.

-I've found that patients tend to get overwhelmed with information that may cause them to enter a paralytic state.
+When talking about complex issues like this, I’ve found that patients can sometimes get information overload which may cause them to enter a paralytic state.

-They ingest so much information that instead of taking action they simply don't make any changes, and that's not what I want you to feel like at all.
+They ingest so much information that instead of taking action they simply don’t make any changes at all, and that’s not how I want you to feel.

 So if you are just a beginner start with the steps above, if you’ve already tried them then it’s probably time to move on to these next steps.

-Hypothyroidism is notorious for causing or potentiating other hormone imbalances in the body.
+Hypothyroidism is notorious for causing or potentiating other hormone imbalances.

-If you having trouble with weight loss despite changing your thyroid medication or your symptoms persist then I recommend evaluating the following hormones (and treating if necessary):
+If you are having trouble with weight loss despite changing your thyroid medication, or your symptoms persist on T3, then it would be a good idea to evaluate the following hormones:

-These hormones require advanced knowledge so take your time to read through the articles referenced above before you jump into treatment.
+Balancing these hormones requires advanced knowledge so take your time to read through the articles referenced above before you jump into treatment.

 #2.
 Optimize T4 to T3 Conversion